verhas/socodot/README.md

 declares that the documentation files are in the source directory `src/wiki`, the compiled documentation is to be put into `target/wiki` and the directory `src/wiki/macro` contains macro files that are not to be directly processed.
 The files `*.js` are also to be exluded from the documentation since they contain JavaScript and not documentation.
 The last three lines register a singleton and two scripts with the names `log`, `jslog` and `rslog` so the documentation files may refer to them as `$log`, `$jslog` and `$rslog`.

 For more information read the documentation of the project.
+(Not available yet, since we are pre-release.)